bgpdata/bgpdata/DEPLOYMENT.rst

 ================

-This document provides comprehensive instructions for deploying the BGP data collection system on a k3s cluster with Tailscale connectivity.
+This document provides comprehensive instructions for deploying the BGP data collection system on a k3s cluster.

 Overview
 --------